EmptyExchange/Dice/README.md

     6 of a kind = # * 100 * 5 (extra bonus for getting all 6)
     1 to 6 = 1500
 I believe this will work.
 Now I just need time to work it out in the code.

+5/16..
+Do I need to have static dice divs that each have an id of number postion so I can keep them separated.
+Right now the javascript is creating the div when it gets rolled.
+I need more time so I can work it out.
+    Figured out how to set each die with an indiviual id.
+Now I can target each die.
+Will also work in the future when dice are added or subtracted during gameplay.
+Next step is to highlight dice.